btmartin721/ClineHelpR/README.md

 -s 2 -w 0
 ```

-This will format them correctly for bgcPlotter.
+This will format them correctly for ClinePlotR.

 ### Population Map File